runpod/pulumi-runpod-native/docs/_index.md

 ---

 The Runpod provider for Pulumi can be used to provision [Runpod](https://www.runpod.io) resources.
-The Runpod provider must be configured with Runpod's API keys to deploy and update resources in Aquasec.
+The Runpod provider must be configured with Runpod's API keys to deploy and update resources in Runpod.

 ## Config